 We face competition with respect to PYRUKYND® and our current product candidates, and we will face competition with respect to any product candidates that we may seek to develop or commercialize in the future.
 Potential competitors may include major pharmaceutical companies, specialty pharmaceutical companies, biotechnology companies, academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.
 There are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of products for the treatment of the disease indications for which we are developing our product or our product candidates, such as PK deficiency, thalassemia, SCD, LR MDS and PKU.
-For example, Merck & Co., Inc, Bristol-Myers Squibb Company, or BMS, and bluebird are each marketing therapies to treat beta thalassemia, Novartis International AG, Emmaus Life Sciences and Pfizer are each marketing therapies to treat SCD, BioMarin Pharmaceutical Inc., or BioMarin, is marketing therapies to treat PKU, Novo Nordisk is conducting clinical trials of a treatment for alpha and beta thalassemia, SCD and LR MDS, Rocket Pharma is conducting a clinical trial of a gene therapy targeting PK deficiency, Vertex, with CRISPR, are conducting a clinical trial of a gene therapy targeting SCD, Fulcrum Therapeutics, Inc. is developing a potential treatment for SCD, and a number of other biotechnology companies have product candidates in clinical development in similar indications as ours.
+For example, Merck and BMS are marketing therapies to treat beta thalassemia and LR MDS and are conducting clinical trials for alpha thalassemia and LR MDS patients that are ESA naïve; bluebird is marketing a gene therapy to treat beta thalassemia and is developing a gene therapy to treat SCD; Novartis International AG, or Novartis, Emmaus Life Sciences and Pfizer are each marketing therapies to treat SCD, with Novartis and Pfizer continuing to conduct clinical trials for therapies in SCD; BioMarin is marketing and conducting clinical trials for therapies to treat PKU; Novo Nordisk is conducting clinical trials for the treatment of alpha and beta thalassemia, SCD and LR MDS; Vertex, with CRISPR, is conducting clinical trials of a gene therapy targeting SCD and beta thalassemia, Fulcrum is conducting clinical trials for a potential treatment for SCD; Silence is conducting clinical trials for a potential treatment for alpha and beta non-transfusion dependent thalassemia; Geron, Roivant and Keros are conducting clinical trials for potential treatments for LR MDS; Rocket Pharma is conducting a clinical trial of a gene therapy targeting PK deficiency; PTC, Synlogic, and Jnana are conducting clinical trials for potential treatments for PKU, Homology is conducting clinical trials for a gene therapy for PKU; Protagonist, Ionis and Silence are developing therapies to treat PV; and a number of other biotechnology companies have product candidates in clinical development in similar indications as